WHOSE TREES ARE THEY?

 The Minnesota Supreme Court reversed the decision.
-It explained that the Footes, like any owner, was entitled to use all of his or her property right to the centerline of the street.
+It explained that the Footes, like any owners, were entitled to use all of their property right to the centerline of the street.
 However, the property was owned subject to a public easement (that’s why a deed always says “subject to all legal highways, easements and other restrictions of record”).
 In other words, the owner’s use of the land had to yield to the public easement of the highway.

 How wide is the right-of-way?
 It depends on the state you live in and size of the street.
 If you have questions, you could check with your local government’s engineering department.
 Or your lawyer.

 Lawyers love to answer questions.
 Usually for a fee.

 Foote v.
 City of Crosby, 306 N.W.2d 883 (Sup.Ct.
 Minn.
 1981).
 Gene and Joan Foote owned a home in the City of Crosby.
 The platted right-of-way of the street in front of the home, Cross Avenue, was 80 feet wide and extended to approximately 6 inches from the front steps of the house.

 The center 32 feet of the right-of-way was paved.
 Next to the pavement is a 10-foot wide grassy boulevard, and then a 4-foot sidewalk.
 On the boulevard were four large healthy elm trees which had been maintained by the Footes.
 Although the trees had cracked and heaved the sidewalk, there had been no complaints that the trees impeded foot travel, nor had the trees interfered with motorized travel.